 No Marine has ever become president, but several have made it in politics.
 Former Secretary of Defense James Mattis and former White House Chief of Staff John F. Kelly were both U.S. Marine Corps generals.
 U.S. Secretaries of State James A. Baker and George P. Shultz, Senator John Glenn (who first gained fame as an astronaut), and legendary political consultant James Carville also served in the Marines.
 Several baseball hall-of-famers are veterans of the Marines, including Rod Carew, Roberto Clemente, Eddie Collins, Bill Veeck, and the incomparable Ted Williams.
 Marines who made it in Hollywood include Adam Driver, Gene Hackman, Harvey Keitel, Lee Marvin, Steve McQueen, and George C. Scott.
 Comedians Drew Carey and Rob Riggle were Marines, as was the late, great Jonathan Winters.
 If you are old enough to remember Captain Kangaroo (Bob Keeshan), he was a Marine.
 Several famous musicians served in the Marines, including country legend George Jones, hip-hop artist Shaggy, and “The March King,” John Philip Sousa.
 Marines who made it in the business world include Tom Bell (Taco Bell), Tom Monaghan (Dominos), Bob Parsons (GoDaddy.com), and Fred Smith (FedEx).

-The Marines are the second smallest of the five U.S. armed services in the U.S. Department of Defense, with roughly 179,000 active-duty personnel deployed around the world.
+The Marines are the third smallest of the six U.S. armed services in the U.S. Department of Defense, with roughly 179,000 active-duty personnel deployed around the world.
 To put the size of the Marine Corps in perspective, the U.S. Army is more than two-and-a-half times larger with 489,000 troops.
 But compared to most of the world’s militaries the Marines are a giant.
 Countries that have armies smaller than the Marines include France, Germany, Great Britain, Italy, and Japan.

 I asked James A. Ryans II, a Marine Corps officer spending a year as a visiting military fellow in CFR’s David Rockefeller Studies Program, to recommend reading for those wanting to learn more about the Marines.
 Here are Col. Ryans’s suggestions.